theislab/paperbee/paper/paper.md

 In cases of more specific interests, the filtering prompt can be further extended to focus on more relevant papers.

 3. Set up the messaging platforms and API keys required for PaperBee to function.
-We provide detailed instructions and templates on GitHub [@papersbee_github].
+We provide detailed instructions and templates on GitHub [@paperbee_github].
 Briefly, the following information is required:
 * Google Sheets document with a particular structure
 * Google Service Account integrated with the Google Sheet
 * NCBI API key to query papers on PubMed